-The Concourse program offers courses from both the technical and humanities side of the MIT General Institute Requirements (GIRs) offering subjects that fulfill both the Science Core and the Humanities Core.
-For Science Core we offer math, physics, and chemistry (new as of 2014!).
-We also offer a variety of humanities electives including some that fulfill the Communication Intensive-Humanities requirement (CI-H).
-In addition our Friday lunch seminar brings together all aspects of our curriculum and poses big questions that cross the disciplines.
+The Concourse program offers courses from both the technical and humanities side of the MIT General Institute Requirements (GIRs).
+For the Science Core, we offer math, physics, and chemistry.
+We also offer a variety of humanities electives, including some that fulfill the Communication Intensive-Humanities requirement (CI-H).
+In addition, our Friday lunch seminar brings together all aspects of our curriculum and poses big questions that cross the disciplines.

-More information about specific classes can be found here: http://student.mit.edu/catalog/mCCa.html
+More information about specific classes can be found in the course catalogue.

 The regularly scheduled science and math classes we teach during the year are: